 The only significant Allied success during this campaign was at Balikpapan, where a squadron of U.S.destroyers surprised a Japanese invasion convoy at anchor and managed to sink several ships before withdrawing without loss.
 This upset the Japanese timetable by perhaps a day.

-Oboe I was a landing at Tarakan conducted by the Australian 26
+The second Borneo campaign began with OBOE I, a landing at Tarakan conducted by the Australian 26

 Brigade on 1 May 1945.
-Oboe II was conducted by Australian 9 Division,
+OBOE II was conducted by Australian 9 Division,

 which seized Brunei (10 June) and Miri (20 June).
-Oboe VI was conducted
+OBOE VI was conducted

 by Australian 7 Division